 Dr. Dora-Olivia Vicol, Chair of Trustees at the Work Rights Centre and Research Associate at Queen Mary University

-Malia Bouattia, former president of the National Union of Students, the first female Black British and Muslim leader of the NUS and a prominent voice in the UK’s anti-racism front.
+Malia Bouattia, activist and journalist, former president of the National Union of Students and a prominent voice in the UK’s anti-racism front

 MY NAME IS OTHER has been supported using public funding by the National Lottery through Arts Council England.
 Other funding at the time of writing has been given by The Really Useful Group and the Unity Theatre Trust.